Beyond Detection: Exploring Evidence-based Multi-Agent Debate for Misinformation Intervention and Persuasion: Misinformation Detection

-\textbf{Evidence-based grounding improves performance.} For each LLM-based method, we implement a variant that incorporates retrieved external evidence as additional context.
-Across all datasets and methods, this grounding consistently enhances performance.
-Simpler prompting methods show the strongest effect, as ZS yields the largest gain and underscores the role of factual grounding in LLM-based reasoning.
+\textbf{Evidence-based grounding improves performance.} For each LLM-based method, we evaluate a variant that incorporates retrieved evidence as contextual input.
+Grounding yields uniform improvements across all methods, with the largest gains observed for simpler prompting approaches such as ZS, highlighting the central role of factual support in LLM reasoning.

-\textbf{From D2D to ED2D.} While D2D benefits from structured multi-agent interactions, ED2D introduces explicit evidence retrieval during the free debate stage.
-This enhancement yields consistent improvements of 2–3 points across all evaluation metrics.
-Overall, ED2D provides a robust and interpretable architecture for misinformation detection by combining the strengths of multi-agent deliberation and evidence-based reasoning.
-Its consistent outperformance across diverse benchmarks positions it as a strong candidate for integration into real-world fact-checking and misinformation mitigation workflows.
+\textbf{From D2D to ED2D.} While D2D benefits from structured multi-agent deliberation, ED2D’s integration of explicit evidence retrieval during the free-debate phase produces consistent 2–3 point improvements across all metrics.
+By combining multi-agent argumentation with evidence-based reasoning, ED2D offers a robust and interpretable architecture well suited to real-world fact-checking and misinformation mitigation workflows.